 #3 Add Partial Planning Hours to Day of Coordination

-Raise your hand if you’ve been guilty of giving your day of coordination free advice because at the end of the day, it makes your job easier if they get it right.
+Raise your hand if you’ve been guilty of giving your day of coordination clients free advice because at the end of the day, it makes your job easier if they get it right.
 While I’m not going to tell you to stop doing that (I don’t want you walking into a shit show on the wedding day), instead, I want to encourage you to start offering to add partial planning hours to your “wedding management” service.
-You KNOW your couples will use them, and this can be a great way to
+You KNOW your couples will use them, and this can be a great way to make more money per wedding.

 If you are in the process of revamping your wedding planning packages, I’d be doing you a major disservice if I didn’t tell you I’ve done all the heavy lifting in The Ultimate Guide to Wedding Planning Packages.
 If you want to structure your wedding planning packages in a way that will help you make more money per wedding easily, it’ll be the best money you ever spend.